cilium/tetragon/README.md

-Critically, Tetragon allows hooking deep in the kernel where data structures can not be manipulated by user space applications avoiding common issues with syscall tracing where data is incorrectly read, malicious altered by attackers, or missing due to page faults and other user/kernel boundary errors.
+Critically, Tetragon allows hooking deep in the kernel where data structures can not be manipulated by user space applications avoiding common issues with syscall tracing where data is incorrectly read, maliciously altered by attackers, or missing due to page faults and other user/kernel boundary errors.

 Many of the Tetragon developers are also kernel developers.
 By leveraging this knowledge base